ruiqi7/repentance-part-1/README.md

   <p align="center">
   <img src="Images/Flashlight.png" width=200>
   </p>
-- The player can collect other items throught the maze to affect gameplay or the storyline:
+- The player can collect other items throughout the maze to affect gameplay or the storyline:
   - Eyeballs in a Jar (NPC Item)
     <p align="center">
     <img src="Images/Eyeballs.png" width=200>